olivierots/Docker-Simple-Projects/README.md

                 are  much smaller than virtual machines, are faster to create, and quicker to start.
 Less overhead.
 * agility: enables faster software delivery cycles as Docker works well as part of CI pipelines with tools like Travis, Jenkins and therefore better application development.
+* Docker Hub: For common or simple use cases, such as a LAMP stack, the ability to save images and push them to Docker Hub means that there are already many well-maintained images available.
+Being able to quickly pull a premade image or build from an officially-maintained Dockerfile can make this kind of setup process extremely fast and simple
 ```
 ## docker & docker-compose instalation on centos ##
 ```